-It may sound strange if you are not aquatinted with the Japanese food culture, but the food combination of Yakisoba noodles and buns is ordinary in Japan.
+It may sound strange if you are not aquatinted with Japanese food culture, but the food combination of Yakisoba noodles and buns is ordinary in Japan.

-In fact, the hot dog bun with Yakisoba noodles, “Yakisoba Pan (焼きそばパン)” is available in many supermarkets and convenience stores and is widely enjoyed.
+In fact, the hot dog bun with Yakisoba noodles, “Yakisoba Pan (焼きそばパン: literally Yakisoba Bread)” is available in many supermarkets and convenience stores around the country and is widely enjoyed.

-The Easy Yakisoba Pan Recipe using Instant Yakisoba Noodles
+Recipe using Instant Yakisoba Noodles

-|1||Remove the outer plastic package from the instant Yakisoba container, and peel back the paper lid about halfway to the No.2 dotted line|
+|1||First, remove the outer plastic packaging from the Yakisoba container, and peel back the paper lid about halfway to the No.2 dotted line on the paper|

 |2||Take all the packets out from the container|

-|3||Pour boiling water into the container until the noodles are entirely soaked in the water.
-Then close the lid, let the noodles sit and cook for 3 minutes|
+|3||Pour boiling water into the cup until the noodles are entirely soaked in the water.
+Then close the lid and let the noodles sit and cook for 3 minutes|

-|4||3 minutes later, peel off the seal on the corner of the lid|
+|4||3 minutes later, peel off the small seal on the corner of the lid|

-|5||Then, pour out the water from the holes completely, keeping the container closed with hands|
+|5||Then, pour out the water from the tiny holes completely, holding the container closed with hands|

-|6||Remove the paper lid and put the accompanying Yakisoba sauce in the container|
+|6||Remove the paper lid and pour the accompanying Yakisoba sauce into the container|

 |7||Stir all the ingredients well with chopsticks or the like|

 |8||Place the Yakisoba noodles in the bun’s slit lengthwise|

-|9||Dress the Yakisoba noodles with the accompanying Mayonnaise sauce|
+|9||Dress the Yakisoba noodles with the accompanying Karashi Mayonnaise sauce|

-|10||Sprinkle the accompanying “Furikake (ふりかけ)” seasoning over the noodles|
+|10||As a finishing touch, sprinkle the accompanying “Furikake (ふりかけ)” seasoning flakes over the noodles|

 |11||Enjoy the Yakisoba Pan!|